Music Canada (TV series)

-Music Canada was a Canadian music television miniseries which aired approximately monthly on CBC Television from 1966 to 1967.
+Music Canada is a Canadian music television miniseries which aired approximately monthly on CBC Television from 1966 to 1967.

 Premise

 This series featured various special productions of music and dance, from classical to modern styles.

 Scheduling

 The eight episodes of this hour-long series was broadcast on occasional Wednesdays at 9:30 p.m.
 (Eastern) from 19 October 1966 to 24 May 1967.

 Music Canada returned to CBC Television in 1985 featuring a similar concept.